Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 |    `-`    | Unary Negation                                                                   |  `-8`   |  `-8`   |

 ## Relational
-Relational operators are used to compare multiple operands inside a condition in order for the code block to execute.
+Relational operators are used to compare multiple operands inside a condition for the code block to execute.

 | Operators | Description                                                          | Example  | Returns |
 |:---------:|----------------------------------------------------------------------|:---------|:--------|